 RIVER CITY DULCIMERS: UPDATE: As of January, 2022, RCD will be meeting both in person and online.
-Our in-person meetings will be the third Saturday of every month from 12:30 to 4:00 at The Strum Shop in Roseville.
+Our in-person meetings will be the third Saturday of every month from 1:00 to 3:00 PST at The Strum Shop in Roseville.
 The next in-person gathering will be January 15, 2022.
 All are welcome, even if you've never played an instrument before!
 (Contact me beforehand for a loaner instrument.)
 Our gatherings are divided into three parts: a free beginner workshop, group play of our common songs found on the RCD Song List page, and a song circle where we take turns playing a song solo, calling out a tune for group play, or simply listening to others.
 And, of course, we'll end with friendly chatter and finger food.
-UPDATE: Our in-person gatherings at the Strum Shop are temporarily replaced with the River City Dulcimers Virtual Picking Porch when I will host online gatherings in Zoom.
-The next one is Saturday, November 14 from 11:00 to 12:30 PDT.
+Our online River City Dulcimers Virtual Picking Porch in Zoom will continue the fourth Saturday of every month from 11:00 to 12:30 PST.
 You are invited, so please Contact Dusty to find out more.
 The next online Virtual Picking Porch will be January 22, 2022.

 BERKELEY DULCIMER GATHERING: The Ninth Annual Berkeley Dulcimer Gathering will be held May 13- 15, 2022 and will be online again as we welcome players from near and far.
-The guest artist this year will be 2018 National Dulcimer Champion Wendy Songe, who will join resident instructors Steve Eulberg, Deborah Hamouris, and Dusty Thorburn.
+The guest artist on mountain dulcimer this year will be Wendy Songe.
+Other instructors include Steve Eulberg, Dave Haas, Erin Mae, Deborah Hamouris, Dusty Thorburn, Kay Bolin, and other special guests.
 More details forthcoming.

 Play Music on the Porch Day is always the last Saturday in August and challenges us to strengthen communities through shared music.
 All you have to do participate is play music.
 Play by yourself or gather the neighbors, but play in public.
 And if you wish, record yourself playing and post the recording on social media with the hashtag #playmusicontheporchday.
 Our regular RCD monthly gathering will usually fall on this day, so we should make an effort to play outside and share the joy of music with our neighbors.